budanm/Envoy-With-2way-SSL/README.md

 ### 2 WAY SSL
 If you are not aware about how 2 way ssl works or how it is different from 1 way ssl .
 Please refer to this [article](https://tutorialspedia.com/an-overview-of-one-way-ssl-and-two-way-ssl/)
+### Generating self-signed certificates for 2way ssl ( Mutual  TLS )
+For generating self-signed , I found this [link](https://blog.cloudboost.io/implementing-mutual-ssl-authentication-fc20ab2392b3) to be quiet helpful.
+Ensure however that the common name used for client/server certificate should be different from the common name used for the CA certificate

 ## Description